ftsrg-bta/lab-ethereum/guide.md

 It is therefore highly recommended to read about [security considerations](https://docs.soliditylang.org/en/v0.8.0/security-considerations.html), [common attacks](https://medium.com/coinmonks/common-attacks-in-solidity-and-how-to-defend-against-them-9bc3994c7c18) and [best practices](https://consensys.github.io/smart-contract-best-practices/known_attacks/).
 There is also a handful of tools targeting the verification of contracts, including [Truffle](https://truffleframework.com/), [Securify](https://github.com/eth-sri/securify2), [MythX](https://mythx.io/), [Slither](https://github.com/crytic/slither), [solc-verify](https://github.com/SRI-CSL/solidity/), [VerX](https://verx.ch/) and [VeriSol](https://github.com/microsoft/verisol).

-## Development and test environments
+## Development and Test Environments

 As with other programming languages, development requires some tools.
 At first, it is recommended to play around with [Remix](http://remix.ethereum.org), which is an online IDE.